alexfernandez/alexfernandez.github.io/permanent/cv.md

 ## TL;DR

-A developer with 20 years of experience proficient in Node.js and Golang, specialized in scalability and DevOps.
+A developer with 20 years of experience proficient in backend development, specialized in scalability and DevOps.

 ## Job History

-I have 20 years of professional experience related to software development.
+I have 20+ years of professional experience related to software development.
 Bear with me while we go over them, in reverse chronological time as is customary.
 Dates are in
 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
 format: 2016-08 is August 2016.

-### 2017-10 to present: Logtrust
+### 2017-10 to present: Devo (Formerly Logtrust)

-I have recently joined [Logtrust](https://www.logtrust.com/), a thriving Spanish company that collects huge amounts of data and keeps it in a searchable format for our customers.
+I have recently joined [Devo](https://www.devo.com/), a thriving Spanish company that collects huge amounts of data and keeps it in a searchable format for our customers.
 We are in the middle of an impressive international expansion.